dx-ted-emea/azure-tessel/labs/docker/README.md

 	docker build -t username/tesselapi .

+You will see in the terminal that the script is being executed.
+The script does the following:
+* Grab and build on top of the standard Ubuntu image
+* Update the package manager in that image
+* Install Node.js, NPM and Git
+* Add the start.sh file to a temp folder in the container image

 The process of building images can take a long time depending on bandwidth available for package downloads and VM performance, but this is a one time procedure.
 Once we have our base image readty all changes made are put on top and no complete rerun of the build process is needed.
 Docker uses a very sophisticated system of layering images on top of eachother.
 The steps in the Dockerfile, for example, each result in a new image being made.
 An advantage of this is that when you debug a scipt you can start from the last succesfull stript line and continue from there.

-Now for 'Le moment suprême' we run the image so we get a container out of it:
+Now for 'Le moment suprême' we run the image so we get a container out of it running on our client VM, the next step will be to run it on the host we created:

 	sudo docker run -d -p 80:80 username/tesselapi